 Minimally invasive joint procedures

+When surgery is needed, our doctors may recommend a minimally invasive procedure.
 Some hip conditions can be treated with arthroscopic surgery.
-A small camera is inserted into the joint through several small incisions.
+During an arthroscopic hip surgery, a small camera is inserted into the joint through several small incisions.
 This allows doctors to view the condition and repair it with tiny surgical instruments like shavers, drills and burs.

 The advantages of arthroscopic surgery over open surgery include: